nubenetes/awesome-kubernetes/docs/golang.md

 ## Go packages
 - [cap](https://github.com/hashicorp/cap) A collection of authentication Go packages related to OIDC, JWKs and Distributed Claims.
 - [volatiletech/sqlboiler](https://github.com/volatiletech/sqlboiler) Generate a Go ORM tailored to your database schema.

+## Goo Tools
+- [jcchavezs/porto](https://github.com/jcchavezs/porto) Tool for adding [vanity imports](https://sagikazarmark.hu/blog/vanity-import-paths-in-go/) URI to Go files.
+If you want to enforce vanity import paths, it automates the addition of the import directive.

 ## Go Samples for Google Cloud
 - [==GoogleCloudPlatform/golang-samples: Sample apps and code written for Google Cloud in the Go programming language.==](https://github.com/GoogleCloudPlatform/golang-samples)